 It may be implied from the above that we discourage steam to hot water boiler conversions.
 We have done it very successfully, once with an almost new Weil-McLain Gold Steamer and we’ve never been back.
 Do your homework!

-The option of acquiring a near-new FHW boiler instead of converting your steamer, particularly with the preponderance of current natural gas fuel conversions can also make very good sense.
+The option of acquiring a near-new FHW boiler instead of converting your steamer, particularly with the preponderance of on-going fuel conversions can also make very good sense.